6 Signs You Should Consider Earning an MSN Degree

-When Elizabeth Scala, MSN, MBA, RN and author, decided to return for more school, she’d observed some issues.
+When Elizabeth Scala, MSN-RN and author, decided to return for more school, she’d observed some issues.

 “There were things on my nursing unit that I did not like or agree with,” Scala says.
 “So instead of complaining about it, I thought, ‘Why not advance my education and find answers to these issues?’”

-Scala first intended to become a nurse manager to influence that change, although her goals eventually shifted.
+Scala first intended to become a nurse manager to influence that change, though her goals eventually shifted.
 “I wanted to be part of the solution.”

 If you are sick of seeing shortsighted changes made in the name of budget constraints, consider a Nursing Leadership and Administration track.